raitucarp/bingo-search/README.md

-# bingo-search
+# WebSearch Server
-Web server do Bing web search, written in golang
+Server that use the power of bing web search